 πŸ§‘β€πŸ’» Structure From Motion

-Here, we will talk about Structure from Motion, a technique that enables you to create 3D objects out of 2D photos.
-The information is divided into different chapters, as we sequentially progress within our course.
-The purpose of this resource is to prepare you for each course as part of your time for self-study (Selbststudium) as well as to operate as a general reference for the remainder of the term.
-It will not replace the content of the course, rather then be an additional resource.
-The content of this wiki is not equal to the content of the course!
+Here we will talk about Structure from Motion, a technique that allows you to create 3D objects from 2D photos.
+The information is divided into different chapters as we progress through the course.
+The purpose of this resource is to prepare you for each course as part of your self-study time, and to act as a general reference for the remainder of the semester.
+It will not replace the content of the course, but will be an additional resource.
+The content of this wiki is not the same as the content of the course!

-Everything here is written in English and as always work in progress.
-As this is no traditional wiki, where you are able to participate, I still would enjoy your comments on this online resource.
-Thanks!
+Everything here is written in English and, as always, is a work in progress.
+As this is not a traditional wiki where you can participate, I would still like to hear your comments on this online resource.
+If you find any mistakes, please let me know!
+Thank you very much!

 πŸ“Έ Taking the photos